tribhuvanesh/prediction-poisoning/README.md

 ### Surrogate Models

-Our approach MAD relies on computing jacobians (from the FC-layer) using surrogate models.
+Our approach MAD involves an optimization objective with access to jacobians (from the FC-layer) of surrogate models.
 The surrogate models used are essentially randomly-initialized models exhibiting chance-level performance.
 They can be created using the command:
 ```bash